aws-samples/aws-cdk-web-administered-apps/README.md

 ## Deploying the stacks

-The stacks are below.
+The commands to deploy the stacks defined in the CDK app are listed below.
 You can deploy them all individually if you like, by using the specific stack names (these will vary as per the info above), eg:

 ```
 cdk deploy wp-dev-network-stack -c app=wp -c env=dev